Ndelger/leaflet-challenge/README.md

-# Unit 15 Homework: Visualizing Data with Leaflet
+# Visualizing Data with Leaflet

 ## Background